 Well, what is life coaching?

-The process involves using questions and using other methods to dig deep into whatever is worrying you, and come out with practical plans to improve or fix the situation.
+The process involves questions and using other methods to dig deep into whatever is bothering you, and come out with practical plans to improve or fix the situation.
 Although life coaching can sometimes seem therapeutic, it is an enormously practical approach to addressing issues in areas of your personal, professional and work life.

 I use Life Coaching in Oxfordshire as an adjunct to my therapy, to help boost its effectiveness and, where necessary, to check that what you are asking for is really what you want.